Dementia classification from spontaneous speech using wrapper-based feature selection: Methods

-The ADReSS 2020 challenge dataset is a 156 people subset of the Pitt Corpus, containing one recording per individual.
-The participants were selected so that half are healthy control individuals and half are dementia patients.
-Additionally, the dataset is divided into a training set of 108 individuals (54 healthy controls and 54 with Alzheimer's disease) and a test set of 48 individuals (24 healthy controls and 24 with Alzheimer's disease).
-Table \ref{Table1} illustrates the distribution, taking into account the age and gender distribution of the participants.
+The main goal of the ADReSS dataset was to provide a standardized and openly available speech database to enable the evaluation and comparison of different machine learning models for detecting cognitive decline \cite{luz2021alzheimer}.
+The dataset is a subset of the Pitt Corpus consisting of 156 individuals, containing one recording per individual.
+The participants were selected so that half were healthy control individuals and half dementia patients.
+Additionally, the dataset is divided into a training set of~108 individuals (54 healthy controls and 54 with Alzheimer's disease) and a test set of 48 individuals (24 healthy controls and 24 with Alzheimer's disease).
+Table \ref{Table1:ADReSS_Set} illustrates the distribution, taking into account the age and gender distribution of the participants.

+The classification task distinguishes participants diagnosed with Alzheimer's disease/dementia from cognitively healthy controls.
+In the ADReSS dataset, the diagnostic group is referred to as \emph{Alzheimer's disease}, whereas in the extended Pitt Corpus, we use the term \emph{dementia} following the available corpus metadata.